 - Ordinary day-to-day maintenance and repair work may be done on any legal nonconforming structure or structure containing a legal nonconforming use, including necessary non-structural repairs and incidental alterations which do not extend or intensify the nonconforming structure or structure containing a nonconforming use.
-However, nothing in this Ordinance may be deemed to prevent the strengthening or restoring to a safe condition of any structure declared to be unsafe by the Building Commissioner. - (2) A nonconforming structure loses its nonconforming status and may not thereafter be rebuilt or used except in conformity with the regulations of this Ordinance applicable to the zoning district in which it is located if: - Through lack of maintenance, the structure is declared by the Building Commissioner to be condemned due to its physical or unsafe condition, it loses its legal nonconforming status; - (b) The structure is fully removed or razed; or - The structure is partially removed or razed resulting in a loss of 66 percent or more of its net floor area. - No structural alteration shall be made in a legal nonconforming structure, or structure containing a nonconforming use, except in the following situations:

-When the alteration is required by law:
+However, nothing in this Ordinance may be deemed to prevent the strengthening or restoring to a safe condition of any structure declared to be unsafe by the Building Commissioner. - (2) A nonconforming structure loses its nonconforming status and may not thereafter be rebuilt or used except in conformity with the regulations of this Ordinance applicable to the zoning district in which it is located if: - (a) Through lack of maintenance, the structure is declared by the Building Commissioner to be condemned due to its physical or unsafe condition. - (b) The structure is fully removed or razed; or - (c) The structure is partially removed or razed resulting in a loss of 66% or more of its net floor area. - (3) No structural alteration shall be made in a legal nonconforming structure, or structure containing a nonconforming use, except in the following situations: - (a) When the alteration is required by law; - (b) When the alteration does not increase the extent of or results in the elimination of the nonconformity; or - (c) When a building or structure containing residential nonconforming uses is altered in any way to improve habitability provided that no structural alteration is made which would increase the number of dwelling units or the bulk of the building or structure.

-(b)

-When a building or structure containing residential nonconforming uses is altered in any way the elimination of the process of the conconformity of the conconformity to improve habitability provided that no structural alteration is made which would increase the number of dwelling units or the bulk of the building or structure.